vasilakisfil/Introspected-REST/README.md

 In our cocept of MicroTypes, the parent Media Type acts as the base media format.
 The details however, are defined by small components that define functionalities of different parts of the API.

+We still want to preserve the "functionality" requirement in the concept of MicroTypes, however such functionality should be in the context of media formats as [RFC 6831](https://tools.ietf.org/html/rfc6838) indicates. llllllimitations

 Note that delivering problem+json (a Media Type that was never negotiated) is a problem in REST API as well!